 "In order to write about life first you must live it."

 Lanny's latest work, "Amazon Culture- Exploring the Jungle of Narcissism" evolved from decades of experience dealing with individuals who seemed to embrace a multitude of narcissistic tendencies.
-This piece is scheduled for release in the summer of 2021.
 His other published works include: "The Mystery of Zion - Israel and the Last Days;" “Sons of the Eastern Plains – a Memoir;” “Fingernails on the Chalkboard – An Insider’s Look into the Public Education System;” “Children of Promise – A Single Parenting Guide;” “Wings of the Dawn;” and a devotional he co-authored with his mother Clarice, entitled “They Called Him… Jesus!”
 He also has written a non-published historical fiction piece entitled, “Unforgiven Destiny.”
 (This work is actually available as a free-download on this website.)